 However, the last few years have seen a shift in the type of refugees, and thus in the challenges facing aid workers and volunteers.
 In the past, most refugees were from poor and less developed countries, and their healthcare needs were mainly for communicable diseases like cholera or Ebola, or maternal diseases.
 But the Arab Spring has led to thousands of people from middle-income countries, such as Syria, having to flee their homes, and these come with different healthcare needs.
 According to UNHCR, the UN Refugee Agency, over 5.6 million Syrians have fled their country since 2011, and over 6.1 million have been internally displaced.

-Rather than the easier to treat communicable diseases that aid workers were dealing with, they now faced non-communicable diseases such as diabetes or cancer, which are much more expensive to treat and require a very different skill set and expertise.
+Rather than the easier to treat communicable diseases that aid workers were dealing with, they now face non-communicable diseases such as diabetes or cancer, which are much more expensive to treat and require a very different skill set and expertise.

 “Cancer treatment is very expensive.
 The treatment of one kid may cost up to 100,000 USD in some cases,” says Layal Issa, a paediatric oncologist working in Beirut and president of Karma Association, a Lebanon-based NGO supporting Syrian children refugees with cancer, and who supported Farah’s treatment.
 “The duration of treatment is also long, ranging from six months to three years, depending on the diagnosis.
 So children [refugees] with cancer are abandoned, as if they do not have the right for treatment.”